 Many of you know, I tend to draw on my own personal experiences ( the good, the bad and the ugly ) when writing my pregnancy posts because let’s face it, it’s easier to write about what we know.

-However, that’s not to say I was one of the 20-30% of women who never experience morning sickness but based on recent accounts from friends and from what I’ve seen in the media recently, it would appear that I sailed through both pregnancies reasonably unscathed.
+However, although I was not one of the 20-30% of women who never experience morning sickness, I do seem to think that based on recent accounts from friends and from what I’ve seen in the media recently, it would seem that I sailed through both pregnancies reasonably unscathed.

 Then of course there is severe morning sickness, medically known as hyperemesis gravidarum (which means excessive vomiting during pregnancy.
 Unfortunately, women who experience it in one pregnancy are more likely to experience it again in later pregnancies.

 I used to be under the misguided belief that when you vomit you feel better afterward.
 However, from the understanding I’ve acquired on the subject, it’s evidential that anyone suffering from morning sickness will no doubt tell you – vomiting does not ease the constant nausea.

 I’ve always been fascinated in the whys and the wherefores behind morning sickness, with my own theory being that nausea is our natural and inherent way of stopping us from ingesting potentially harmful foodstuffs to protect our unborn child.
 I remember reading an article years ago about the prevalence of morning sickness amongst women living in Japan, due to the amount of fish they consume and for me this just had the biggest significance and made the most sense.

 The timing of nausea is not only consistent, but it also coincides; peaking at a time when the biggest developmental growth is taking place.